debnsuma/pycon_polars101/README.md

 jupyter lab
 ```

-Follow all the sections one after another.
+Follow all the sections one after another under the `notebooks` folder.